/

 This is even more important with AI-powered malware.
 While some fear an AI-driven cyber apocalypse, one thing is certain: AI threats still need to move.
 Just like today’s threats, they rely on segments to spread.
 That’s why segmentation must be the foundation of every cybersecurity strategy — it’s the key to stopping attacks now and in the future.

-Get visibility across multi-cloud resources with Illumio CloudSecure
+Get visibility across multi-cloud resources with Illumio

 Segmentation focuses on securing the connections between workloads, not just the workloads themselves.

 To do this, visibility is key.
 But cloud environments are often siloed, making it hard to see across multiple cloud providers.
-CloudSecure solves this problem by providing end-to-end visibility across all cloud connections, without relying on complex network tools or waiting for a scanning tool to find an issue.
+Illumio solves this problem by providing end-to-end visibility across all cloud connections, without relying on complex network tools or waiting for a scanning tool to find an issue.

-CloudSecure maps all cloud resources and their dependencies across different cloud vendors.
+Illumio maps all cloud resources and their dependencies across different cloud vendors.
 This allows security teams to clearly see how resources interact, which is the first step to securing them.

 Use Illumio’s policy model to enforce security with cloud-native tools